 As you can tell, an Agile Transformation is a significant program of change in an organisation.
 And we can help!

 If you feel ready to really start learning about it, you can attend our Agile People Framework IT™ (APFIT™) Training Program.
-Just click here for more information on this training program.
+Click the button below for all the details of our Agile People Framework IT™ (APFIT™) and attend Lesson 1 for a taste of what we cover in the program.